-6.1.2.6 AF influence on Access and Mobility related policies
+6.1.2.6 AF influence on Access and Mobility related policy control

+6.1.2.6.0 General

-The AF influence on Access and Mobility related policies refers to the AF capability to request a service area coverage or the indication that high throughput is desired for a UE.
+The AF influence on Access and Mobility related policy control refers to the AF capability to request a service area coverage or the indication that high throughput is desired for a UE.

-Two methods enable the AF to influence Access and Mobility related policies:
+Two methods enable the AF to influence Access and Mobility related policy control:

 - The AF requests a service area coverage for the UE and/or indicates that high throughput is desired, knowing that certain conditions are met, i.e. the application traffic needs a change of service area coverage or high throughput, as defined in clause 6.1.2.6.1.